Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Enjoy an excursion to the Palace of Versailles

-Versailles is a city located just outside of Paris, known worldwide for the Palace of Versailles and its fabulous Versailles Gardens.
-The trip from the French capital can be made in a quick drive of only one hour; so the rest of the day can be spent exploring the beauty of the interior of the Palace of Versailles and surroundings.
+Versailles is a city located just outside of Paris, world famous for being home to the Palace of Versailles and its fabulous Versailles Gardens.
+The trip from the French capital is a quick one-hour drive, so the rest of the day can be spent exploring the beauty of the interior of the Palace of Versailles and its surroundings.

-The Palace of Versailles was declared a World Heritage Site by UNESCO in 1979; it is one of the most popular attractions in Europe.
-It was built in 1623 and was transformed and enlarged by Louis XIV; until the fall of the monarchy during the French Revolution, the palace served as the King's main home.
+The Palace of Versailles was declared a UNESCO World Heritage Site in 1979 and is one of the most popular attractions in Europe.
+It was built in 1623 and transformed and enlarged by Louis XIV.
+Until the fall of the monarchy during the French Revolution, the palace was the main home of the King.

-Its richly decorated interiors in the purest Rococo style, the perfectly preserved structure despite the years and the majesty of its exterior gardens that cover an area of 2,000 acres, are truly astonishing.
+The richly decorated interiors in the purest Rococo style, the perfectly preserved structure despite the years and the majesty of its outdoor gardens covering an area of 2,000 acres, are very surprising.
 An excursion to Versailles from Paris is the best way to see the Palace.

 Day 4: Spend the day in Quartier Le Marais

-Back in Paris, day four of your seven-day itinerary in the French capital can be spent exploring the Marais district, located in the 3rd and 4th arrondissements of the city.
+Day four of your seven-day itinerary in the French capital can be spent exploring the Marais neighborhood, located in the 3rd and 4th arrondissements of the city.

 Visit the Place de la Bastille

-Meet the Place des Vosges and Victor Hugo's house.
+Visit the Place des Vosges and the house of Victor Hugo

-• Admission fee: The permanent collection of the museum is free to the public.
+- Admission fee: the museum's permanent collection is free to the public.
 There is a charge for access to the temporary collections.

 Visit the Picasso Museum in Paris

-• Duration of the visit: Approximately one hour inside.
+- Duration of the visit: approximately one hour for the interior tour.

 The center offers its visitors 6 different collections: a modern art collection, a contemporary art collection, an art photography collection, the design collection, and the New media collection.

-• Duration of visit: Book approximately two hours to tour the facilities, appreciate the architecture and see the exhibitions.
+- Duration of the visit: reserve approximately two hours to tour the facilities, appreciate the architecture and see the exhibitions.

 Day 5: The Maison Monet and Quartier Montmartre